karmakrafts/Ferrous-Docs/abi.rst

 If a compiler implementation implements the ABI correctly, it produces modules which are binary compatible to Ferrous modules.

+The base of a mangled name is determined by it's sourrounding scope(s)

 Builtin Mangling
 ----------------
 Builtin types are treated specially during mangling to save some